Supplying appropriate, optimal raw nutrition when feeding a puppy is important to their growth. Puppies should be fed balanced meals at each feeding.

 Here are clickable and non-clickable tools to help you with finding food values:

-The USDA Food Composition Databases have thousands of nutritional profiles of foods to choose from.
+The USDA Food Composition Database has thousands of nutritional profiles of foods to choose from.

 Cronometer is an online nutrition manager for humans that contains a plethora of food data that is from multiple food databases, including the USDA and NZ.
 It also has user added foods so be sure you verify the food you select before you count on it for nutrient facts.

-Comprehension of Nutrition Values (not a link) You need to learn and understand the appropriate values of foods you want to feed your puppy so you can ensure they work together to bring the nutritional value you are striving for.
+Comprehension of Nutrition Values (not a link or a book, true understanding of CNV is needed) You need to learn and understand the appropriate values of foods you want to feed your puppy so you can ensure they work together to bring the nutritional value you are striving for.

 Practical Application of Nutritional Values Comprehension (not a link) Researching and purchasing foods that are a good fit for your puppy takes time.
 Checking food values while you plan your puppy’s meals helps you stay balanced per meal.